 No. What we talk about depends on what you want to bring to the session.

 HOW DO I KNOW IF YOU ARE THE RIGHT COUNSELLOR FOR ME?

-The best therapist is one that you feel a degree of trust and confidence in.
-I would recommend calling me or, better still, setting up an initial session.
+The best therapist is one that you have trust and confidence in.
+I would recommend calling or emailing me or, better still, setting up an initial session.
 This is an opportunity to ask any questions you have and see if the chemistry feels right.
 I look forward to hearing from you.